Messages of support pouring in as much of country under water

 As Prime Minister Golob said on Friday evening, the current floods are the natural disaster that has probably caused the biggest damage to the country since independence.

-The government is meeting for an emergency session at 1pm to discuss disaster relief and change disaster relief legislation, before which the National Security Council will be in session as well.
+The government is meeting for an emergency session at 1pm to discuss disaster relief and change disaster relief legislation.